MichailZyusko/interview-preparation/Interview questions.md

     14. Can u tell me in few words what was the integration that u did? (it’s about LM integration)
 - Data structures & Algorithms ☑️
     1. What is a hash table?
+    2. What data structure would you use to handle collisions in a hash table?